-Figure 10.
+FIG. 10.
 Vibrational spectra of the Zundel cation in the free OH stretching region.
-Starting from the bottom, panel (a) reports the spectrum of (sg) and (su), panel (b) refers to (sa) excitations.
+Starting from the bottom, panel (a) reports the spectrum of (sg) and (su), and panel (b) refers to (sa) excitations.
 The zero point energy value has been shifted to the origin to help the reader in evaluating the frequencies of the peaks.
-The vertical lines indicate the MCTDH estimates.[107]
+The vertical dashed lines indicate the MCTDH estimates.107